-My own spiritual journey began when I picked up a copy of Paulo Coelho’s The Alchemist.
-It wasn’t the first “New Age” book I had read, but for the first time, I felt open to receiving the guidance within those pages.
+My own spiritual journey started when I picked up a copy of Paulo Coelho’s The Alchemist.
+It wasn’t the first book of this kind that I had read, but for the first time, I felt open to receiving the guidance within those pages.

 I don’t know whether I was just in the right frame of mind when I came across this book or whether it was Coelho’s parable about life that spoke to me, but from then on, I felt compelled to take Coelho’s words to heart, and look inside myself.

 Similarly, the following twelve books have been largely influential for spiritual seekers all over the world, much as the best coffee table books are influential in inspiring our journeys.
 While some are more timeless than others, each will likely inspire you to further your own spiritual journey.